sumi0309/sumi0309/README.md

-- 👋 Hi, I’m Sumiran Jaiswal, Undergraduate from Indore, M.P., India.
-- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 👋 Hi, my name is Sumiran Jaiswal.
+I am a Graduate student at University of Maryland.
-- 📫 How to reach me - sumiranjaiswal09@gmail.com
+- 📫 How to reach me - sumiranjaiswal03@gmail.com

 <!---
 sumi0309/sumi0309 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.